Space-TimeWillTell/Channeling-Keyser-Soze/cards.md

 In theory, a GM or Player or Writer should be able to use anything around them as support for improvisation, anything they see or hear or remember.
-In fact, the ideal improviser is Kayser Söze, who manages to come up with a plot twist just by looking at his coffee cup.
+In fact, the ideal improviser is Keyser Söze, who manages to come up with a plot twist just by looking at his coffee cup.

-Sadly, most of us aren't Kayser Söze.
+Sadly, most of us aren't Keyser Söze.
 We have ideas, many of them, all the time, but we typically have so many of them tha it's hard for us to concentrate pick one, focus on it, and develop it until it actually becomes a good idea.